Dumfries: Political representation

-Dumfries is spilt into two UK Parliament constituencies: Dumfries and Galloway which is represented by current Secretary of State for Scotland, Alister Jack and Dumfriesshire, Clydesdale and Tweeddale which is represented by David Mundell, both of the Scottish Conservative Party.
+Dumfries is split into two UK Parliament constituencies: Dumfries and Galloway which is represented by John Cooper and Dumfriesshire, Clydesdale and Tweeddale which is represented by David Mundell, both of the Scottish Conservative Party.
 For Scottish Parliament elections, Dumfries is in the South Scotland electoral region and split between two constituencies.
 The western wards of Abbey and North West Dumfries are in the constituency of Galloway and West Dumfries, while the eastern wards of Nith and Lochar are in the constituency of Dumfriesshire.
 The respective MSPs are Finlay Carson and Oliver Mundell, both of the Scottish Conservative Party.

 In the 2014 Scottish independence referendum, Dumfries and Galloway had the country's third heaviest 'No' vote at more than 65% of the ballots cast.
 That was more than 10 points higher than the national average pro-union vote.